PrivSec-dev/privsec.dev/content/knowledge/Multi-factor Authentication.md

 FIDO2 and WebAuthn have superior security and privacy properties when compared to any MFA methods.

-Typically for web services it is used with WebAuthn which is a part of the [W3C recommendations](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium#W3C_recommendation_(REC)).
+Web services typically use WebAuthn which is a part of the [W3C recommendations](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium#W3C_recommendation_(REC)).
 It uses public key authentication and is more secure than shared secrets used in Yubico OTP and TOTP methods, as it includes the origin name (usually, the domain name) during authentication.
 Attestation is provided to protect you from phishing attacks, as it helps you to determine that you are using the authentic service and not a fake copy.

 Unlike Yubico OTP, WebAuthn does not use any public ID, so the key is **not** identifiable across different websites.
 It also does not use any third-party cloud server for authentication.
 All communication is completed between the key and the website you are logging into.
 FIDO also uses a counter which is incremented upon use in order to prevent session reuse and cloned keys.